DiseaseTranscriptomicsLab/compbio-app-server/README.md

 Go to the project folder and run:

-- `./shinyproxy/download-shinyproxy-dockers.sh` to download Docker images
+1. `./shinyproxy/download-shinyproxy-dockers.sh` to download Docker images
 to be run via ShinyProxy
-- `docker-compose up -d --build` to build the local Docker images, download the remote images and start the service.
+2. `docker-compose up -d --build` to build the local Docker images, download the remote images and start the service.

+Other relevant commands:

 - `docker-compose down` to stop the service.
 - `docker-compose -h` for documentation.